jessicarush/react-notes/components.md

 <!-- tocstop -->

 ## Introduction

+Components are the building blocks of React.

+> Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

 We can create class-based components or function-based components.
 Class based components look something like this: